sfigg/commercialization-public/customize/power-settings/power-controls-enableinputsuppression.md

 ---
 # EnableInputSuppression

-Use to enable input suppression on a Modern Standby device with a clamshell form factor when the lid is closed, there is no external monitor connected, and the device is on DC power.
+Use to enable input suppression on a Modern Standby system with a clamshell form factor when the lid is closed, there is no external monitor connected, and the system is on DC power.

-When the conditions above are met, it is expected that the device will stay in a low power state to preserve battery life.
+When the conditions above are met, it is expected that the system will stay in a low power state to preserve battery life.
 However, some input devices can wake the system from standby even if the user is not using them.
-For example, a Bluetooth mouse paired with the device may be stored inside a laptop bag with the device, and the motion of the mouse causes the device to wake.
+For example, a Bluetooth mouse paired with the system may be stored inside a laptop bag with the system, and the motion of the mouse causes the system to wake.
 Enabling input suppression prevents this behavior.

 ## Aliases and setting visibility